Mikaela-G/Reddit_Toxicounter/README.md

 Each of these models took word embeddings as the input and predicted toxicity labels as the output.

 ## Logistic Regression
+Multinomial Logistic Regression is a standard model to use for text classification:
+* Simple to implement with sklearn.
+* Performs with good enough accuracy for a baseline model.

 ## Naive Bayes
+We chose to implement the Naive Bayes algorithm because:
+* Just as with the other models, Naive Bayes performs well for multi-class text classification.
+* It is simple, takes less training time, and is not prone to over fitting.

 ## Random Forest
 Our motivation for choosing Random Forest as one of the models were: